procount/pinn/README_PINN.md

 - **forceupdatepinn** - Forces a PINN self update if one exists, without user interaction.

-- **nofirmware**: Prevents PINN from upgrading the firmware of old OSes to be compatible with PINN.

 - **vncinstall**: Uses a VNC network connection to control PINN instead of any locally attached keyboard, mouse and display.
 When this is used, any local display will remain blank.

 - **vncshare**: Uses a VNC network connection to control PINN.
 However, unlike `vncinstall`, any locally attached keyboard and mouse will still be active and the display will be duplicated to the local screen and the VNC connection.